phpearth/docs/articles/oop/design-patterns/singleton.md

 ---
-title: "What is singleton design pattern and how to use it in PHP?"
+title: "Singleton design pattern with PHP example"
-read_time: "1 min"
-updated: "Feb 27, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/singleton/"
 ---

-## Intent

 * Ensure a class has only one instance, and provide a global point of access to it.
 * Encapsulated "just-in-time initialization" or "initialization on first use".

 ## Problem

 Application needs one, and only one, instance of an object.
 Additionally, lazy initialization and global access are necessary.

 ## Discussion

 Make the class of the single instance object responsible for creation, initialization, access, and enforcement.
 Declare the instance as a private static data member.
 Provide a public static member function that encapsulates all initialization code, and provides access to the instance.

 The client calls the accessor function (using the class name and scope resolution operator) whenever a reference to the single instance is required.

 Singleton should be considered only if all three of the following criteria are satisfied:
 * Ownership of the single instance cannot be reasonably assigned
 * Lazy initialization is desirable
 * Global access is not otherwise provided for

 If ownership of the single instance, when and how initialization occurs, and global access are not issues, Singleton is not sufficiently interesting.

 The Singleton pattern can be extended to support access to an application-specific number of instances.

 The "static member function accessor" approach will not support subclassing of the Singleton class.
 If subclassing is desired, refer to the discussion in the book.

 Deleting a Singleton class/instance is a non-trivial design problem.
-See "To Kill A Singleton" by John Vlissides for a discussion.
+See "To Kill A Singleton" by John Vlissides for more information.

 ## Structure